light8227/yo-docs/modding-guides/yokai/addyokaiyw4.md

 Duplicate the entry of the Yo-kai you're recoloring, in this case, Present Noko, and change the string for their name.

 You'll want to make a new NounID here, which you can generate at https://emn178.github.io/online-tools/crc/.
-This NounID is just a CRC hash of TODO.
+This NounID is just a CRC hash of 'name_<ModelName>'.
+So, for this guide, I'll be hashing 'name_y02210010'.

 # chara_base: CHARA_BASE_INFO_LIST
 Open the file in CfgBinEditor after downloading the latest MyTags.